Ikken9/Ikken9/README.md

 🔭 I'm currently looking for a job!

-🌱 I'm diving into cybersecurity and also learning Rust and Gleam.
+🌱 I'm diving into cybersecurity and also learning Rust.

 ### Technologies